benIT/sculpin-blog-skeleton/source/_posts/2017-03-31-setting-up-a-php-cool-development-environment.md

 ---
-In this post, I list the components of my stack environment.
+In this post, I list the components of my dev environment.

 ##Make use of a cool virtualisation solution
-I choose Vagrant.
+I choose [Vagrant](https://www.vagrantup.com/).
 Take the time to create cool provisioning scripts.
 In case of problem, you will be able to set up quickly your env!
-VERSION your provisioning script
+**VERSION your provisioning scripts!**

 ##Reproduce the exact same stack than the prod env
  - OS